 Before starting the iCloud Drive vs Google Drive battle, a brief introduction to the two cloud services is necessary.

-Apple iCloud provides user with a cloud-based storage service, which makes it possible for user to sync files and documents across all iPhone, iPad and Mac devices.
+Apple iCloud Drive provides users with a cloud-based storage service, which makes it possible for users to sync files and documents across all iPhone, iPad, and Mac devices.
 The program used to access these files is called iCloud Drive.
 Note that in iOS 11, the app is called Files.

 Google Drive is a file storage and synchronization service developed by Google.
 You can store any file in Google Drive and access them from anywhere, smartphone, tablet, or computer.
 And Google Drive enables you to share files and folders by inviting others to view or download all the files.

-Both of iCloud Drive and Google Drive offer free storage plan and paid storage plan.
+Both iCloud Drive and Google Drive offer free storage plans and paid storage plans.

 iCloud Drive and Google Drive both place much emphasis on cloud file security and administrative control.